avwsolutions/opensearch-security-analytics-material/README.md

 This repo contains all material that is discussed in the Meetup about OpenSearch SIEM with Fluent Bit on Kubernetes.

-Some notes to keep in mind.
+**Some notes to keep in mind:**

-**Note: This setup is only for demo purposes and is NOT DESIGNED FOR PRODUCTION USE** **Note: For simplicity we use the default credentials this is STRONGLY NOT ADVISABLE FOR PRODUCTION USE**
+- This setup is only for demo purposes and is **NOT DESIGNED FOR PRODUCTION USE**
+- For simplicity we use the default credentials this is **STRONGLY NOT ADVISABLE FOR PRODUCTION USE**

 ## Architecture design